Kozhikode

-Kozhikode ([koːɻikːoːɖɨ̆]), also known in English as Calicut, is a city along the Malabar Coast in the state of Kerala in India.
-It has a corporation limit population of 609,224 and a metropolitan population of more than 2 million, making it the second largest metropolitan area in Kerala and the 19th largest in India.
-Kozhikode is classified as a Tier 2 city by the Government of India.
+Kozhikode ([koːɻikːoːɖɨ̆]), also known as Calicut, is a city along the Malabar Coast in the state of Kerala in India.
+The city is also known as the City of Spices.

+It is the nineteenth largest urban agglomeration in the country and the second largest one in Kerala.
+Calicut city is the second largest city proper in the state with a population of 609,224 within its municipal boundaries.
+Calicut is classified as a Tier-2 city by the Government of India.

-It is the largest city in the region known as the Malabar and was the capital of the British-era Malabar district.
-In antiquity and the medieval period, Kozhikode was dubbed the City of Spices for its role as the major trading point for Indian spices.
+It is the largest city on the Malabar Coast and was the capital of the British-era Malabar district.
 It was the capital of an independent kingdom ruled by the Samoothiris (Zamorins).
-The port at Kozhikode acted as the gateway to medieval South Indian coast for the Chinese, the Persians, the Arabs and finally the Europeans.
-According to data compiled by economics research firm Indicus Analytics in 2009 on residences, earnings and investments, Kozhikode was ranked the second best city in India to live in.
+The port at Kozhikode acted as the gateway to the medieval South Indian coast for the Chinese, the Persians, the Arabs, and finally the Europeans.
+In 2023, Kozhikode was recognised by UNESCO as India's first City of Literature.